p-selivanov/quantum/README.md

 - Deposit fee is configurable (2% by default).
 - Withdrawal fee is configurable (10% by default).
 - For customers from Ukraine fees are halved.
 - The system generates interest on deposit of 0.1% every 2 minutes.
+It is configurable.
 - All amounts are calculated and stored with 8 decimal places.
+If calculation produces more decimal places - they are rounded down.

 Note: for simplicity, all API calls will be anonymous, no authentication is performed.
 The distinction between customers and managers is artificial.